gaelforget/gradientsWG1/README-dataset-template.md

 - `2020/02/01 [Gael Forget]` fix typos
 - `2020/01/30 [Gael Forget]` create this `README.md` template

-_Note: such a `README.md` file can be included in each sub-folder, sub-sub-folder, and so-on in recursive fashion.
+_Note: a `README.md` file like this one can be included in each sub-folder, sub-sub-folder, and so-on in recursive fashion.
 Hence there is no need to document subfolder revisions in detail here_